Marketo vs Salesforce

 Salesforce is, at its core, a CRM.
 It has held the #1 CRM market share position by IDC revenue for over a decade and earned Gartner Magic Quadrant Leader status for Sales Force Automation for 19 consecutive years.

 Sales Cloud gives reps pipeline management, deal tracking, forecasting, quoting, and territory planning in one workspace.
 Einstein AI scores leads and opportunities, surfaces deal insights, and generates call summaries.
-The Agentforce layer deploys autonomous AI agents that handle prospecting, lead engagement, account research, and sales coaching, with Salesforce reporting 33% faster meeting prep and a 10% increase in win rates from its own internal deployment.
+The Agentforce layer deploys autonomous AI agents that handle prospecting, lead engagement, account research, and sales coaching.
+Salesforce reported $800M in Agentforce ARR and 2.4 billion Agentic Work Units delivered.
+The Einstein Trust Layer adds zero data retention with LLM partners, PII masking, and toxicity detection.

 Marketo has no CRM.
 It was never designed to be one.
 It depends entirely on a CRM integration (Salesforce, Microsoft Dynamics, or Veeva) to complete the loop between marketing-qualified leads and sales execution.
 This is a deliberate architectural choice: Marketo focuses on what happens before the lead reaches sales, while the CRM handles what happens after.